commercialhaskell/stack/doc/build_command.md

 Default: Disabled

 Set the flag to build Haddock documentation.
 This may cause a lot of packages to get re-built, so that the documentation links work.
+The `stack haddock` synonym sets this flag.

+### The `stack build --haddock-arguments` option

+`stack haddock --haddock-arguments <haddock_arguments>` passes the specified arguments to the Haddock tool.

+### The `stack build --[no-]haddock-deps` flag

+Default: Enabled (if building Haddock documnentation)

+Unset the flag to disable building Haddock documentation for dependencies.

+### The `stack build --[no-]haddock-hyperlink-source` flag

+Default: Enabled

+Unset the flag to disable building building hyperlinked source for Haddock.

+### The `stack build --[no-]haddock-internal` flag

+Default: Disabled

+Set the flag to enable building Haddock documentation for internal modules.

 ### The `stack build --[no-]keep-going` flag